 Best Cinematography, Best Film Editing, Best Art Direction, Best Makeup, Best Sound Mixing, Best Visual Effects

-- Among many paying tribute to Ledger was Michael Caine who thought that Ledger had surpassed Jack Nicholson's portrayal in "Batman".
-The first time Caine saw Ledger in full make-up was the scene where the Joker gate-crashes Bruce Wayne's party - Alfred was supposed to have lines but Caine completely forget what they were.
+- Among many paying tribute to Ledger was Michael Caine who thought that Ledger had surpassed Jack Nicholson's portrayal in Batman.
+The first time Caine saw Ledger in full make-up was the scene where the Joker gate-crashes Bruce Wayne's party - Alfred was supposed to have lines but Caine completely forgot what they were.

 But then again, is it supposed to?